yole/etymograph/README.md

  * `word-initial` matches the first phoneme of a word;
  * `word-final` matches the last phoneme of a word;
  * `stressed` matches the vowel in the stressed syllable of a word.
+ * `unstressed` matches everything except the vowel in the stressed syllable of a word.

 ### Rules